tragisch/PlotGraphviz.jl/README.md

 ## How to use it

-Generate some Graphs by importing `Graphs.jl` and `SimpleWeightedGraphs.jl`:
+Generate some graphs by importing `Graphs.jl` or `SimpleWeightedGraphs.jl`:

 ```julia
 using Graphs, SimpleWeightedGraphs